Ceylon Tea Benefits, Nutrition and Side Effects - Dr. Axe

 Benefits

-1. Rich in Disease-Fighting Polyphenols
+1. Rich in disease-fighting polyphenols

 Ceylon tea is loaded with polyphenols, which are a type of plant compound that act as antioxidants in the body.
 Antioxidants help fight free radicals to protect against oxidative stress and prevent damage to the cells.
 Free radical formation has been shown to play a central role in the development of several chronic conditions, including cancer and heart disease.
-(2)

 In particular, ceylon tea is rich in several potent polyphenols, including aglycones, quercetin, myricetin and kaempferol.
 Multiple studies have shown that many types of ceylon tea — including green, black and white varieties — possess powerful antioxidant properties that can help promote overall health and reduce the risk of disease.
-(3, 4, 5)

-2. Contains Anticancer Properties
+2. Contains anticancer properties

 Thanks to its high antioxidant content, ceylon tea tops the charts as one of the best cancer-fighting foods that you can add to your diet.
 Research suggests that the antioxidants and polyphenols found in ceylon tea may help protect against cancer and neutralize cancer-causing free radicals to stop the development of cancer in its tracks.

 Although human studies are still limited, animal models and in vitro studies have shown that green and white tea varieties, in particular, may help block the growth and spread of tumor cells for multiple types of cancer.
 These types of tea have been shown to be especially effective in the prevention of skin, prostate, breast, lung, liver and stomach cancers.
-(6, 7)

-3. Stabilizes Blood Sugar
+3. Stabilizes blood sugar

 Maintaining normal blood sugar levels is key to overall health.
 High blood sugar can trigger a host of adverse side effects, ranging from increased thirst to unintentional weight loss.
 Over time, sustaining high blood sugar levels can cause even more serious symptoms, including impaired wound healing and kidney problems.

 Some research suggests that adding ceylon tea to your routine may be an effective and easy way to keep blood sugar steady.
 A review published in the American Journal of Clinical Nutrition, for example, compiled the results of 17 studies and concluded that green tea was effective in reducing blood sugar and improving insulin sensitivity.
-(8) Another 2017 study out of Thailand reported that black tea consumption was able to reduce blood sugar levels in both normal and prediabetic participants.
-(9)

-4. Preserves Brain Function
+4. Preserves brain function

 Studies have found that drinking green tea could help improve cognitive function in elderly participants and may even reduce the risk of cognitive decline.
-(10, 11) Meanwhile, in vitro studies also suggest that white tea could protect brain cells against oxidative stress, toxicity and damage.
-(12, 13)
+Meanwhile, in vitro studies also suggest that white tea could protect brain cells against oxidative stress, toxicity and damage.

-5. Lowers Cholesterol Levels
+5. Lowers cholesterol levels

 One massive review of 14 studies showed that supplementing with green tea extract led to significant reductions in levels of both bad LDL cholesterol as well as triglycerides.
-(14) Similarly, another study published in the Journal of Nutrition also found that adding black tea to a healthy diet helped drop both total and LDL cholesterol, potentially decreasing the risk of developing heart disease.
-(15)
+Similarly, another study published in the Journal of Nutrition also found that adding black tea to a healthy diet helped drop both total and LDL cholesterol, potentially decreasing the risk of developing heart disease.

-6. Boosts Fat Burning
+6. Boosts fat burning

 Looking to bump up fat burning and lose weight fast?
 When paired with a nutritious diet and active lifestyle, adding a cup or two of ceylon tea into your routine may be an effective way to amp up metabolism and increase weight loss with minimal effort required.

 One in vitro study conducted in Hamburg, Germany showed that white tea extract helped trigger fat cell breakdown while also preventing the formation of new fat cells in the body.
-(16) Another study published in the journal Obesity showed that taking green tea extract for 12 weeks led to a significant reduction in body fat and decreased both bad LDL cholesterol and systolic blood pressure.
-(17)
+Another study published in the journal Obesity showed that taking green tea extract for 12 weeks led to a significant reduction in body fat and decreased both bad LDL cholesterol and systolic blood pressure.

 Side Effects